technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

   ![](./media/image18.jpeg)

 8. Run the command below to initialize the project in the current    directory.
-Enter the Environment name as ``cosmoschatapp`` and press Enter.
+Enter the Environment name as +++cosmoschatapp@lab.LabInsanceId+++ and press Enter.

   +++azd init+++